sublime-treesitter/TreeSitter/README.md

 - Install `TreeSitter` from Package Control
 - Go to `TreeSitter: Settings`, and set `python_path` to point to a Python 3.8 executable on your machine
-- Install new languages with `TreeSitter: Install Language`, `python` and `json` installed by default
+- Install new languages with `TreeSitter: Install Language`
+    - `python` and `json` installed by default

 ## Usage